-No, a subject can only be taken once as only one qualification can be awarded in it by awarding bodies.
+No, a subject can only be taken once as only one qualification can be awarded in it by awarding bodies (exam boards).
 Therefore, students must select different subjects from the subject selected last year for Option 1.
-This means that they cannot study Enterprise if they chose Business GCSE as their first option last year.
+This also means that they cannot study BTEC Enterprise if they selected GCSE Business Studies in option 1 last year (and vice versa), as these courses are deemed too similar.